-Deferred outflows, although similar to "assets," are set apart because these items do not meet the technical definition of being a District asset on the date of these financial statements.
+Deferred outflows, although similar to "assets," are set apart because these items do not meet the technical definition of being a District asset.
 In other words, these amounts are not available to pay liabilities in the way assets are available.
-When all the recognition criteria are met, the deferred outflow of resources will become an expense in future years.
+When all the recognition criteria are met, the deferred outflows of resources will become an expense in future years.
 Deferred inflows of resources are the counterpart to deferred outflows of resources on the Statement of Net Position.
-Deferred inflows of resources are not technically liabilities of the District as of the date of the financial statements.
-When all the recognition criteria are met, the deferred inflow of resources will become revenue in future years.
-The District's deferred outflow of resources and deferred inflow of resources are related to the implementation of GASB Statement No. 68 and GASB Statement No. 71 for pension liability reporting and to the implementation of GASB Statement No. 75 for OPEB liability reporting.
+Deferred inflows of resources are not technically liabilities of the District.
+When all the recognition criteria are met, the deferred inflows of resources will become revenue in future years.
+The District's deferred outflows of resources and deferred inflows of resources are related to the District's Pension and Other Post-Employment Benefits (OPEB) programs.

-The total deferred outflows of resources of \$1,473,451 as of June 30, 2020, is comprised of deferred amounts on Pension of \$1,396,803 and deferred amounts on OPEB of \$76,648.
-Total deferred outflows increased by \$288,140 during FY 2020.
+Total deferred outflows of resources of \$1,431,503 as of June 30, 2021, are comprised of deferred amounts relating to pensions of \$1,344,994 and deferred amounts relating to OPEB of \$86,509.
+Total deferred outflows decreased by \$41,948 during FY 2021.

-The reported deferred inflows, as of June 30, 2020, is \$363,228 and is comprised of deferred amounts on pensions of \$358,831 and deferred inflows of resources attributable to the OPEB in the amount of \$4,397.
-Total deferred inflows increased by \$2,718 during FY 2020.
+Total deferred inflows of resources of \$188,277 as of June 30, 2021, are comprised of deferred amounts relating to pensions of \$181,483 and deferred amounts relating to OPEB of \$6,794.
+Total deferred inflows decreased by \$174,951 during FY 2021.